danjohnson3141/Jekyll-Test/Parameters.md

 * :sender_user_id

+* (sponsor):id - Integer, passed in through the URL.
+Derived from the 'id' field on the the 'app_sponsors' table.

 * :thumbnail_teaser_photo - Varchar, passed in through the post data.
 The URL of a photo used to advertise the post

 * :title - Text, passed in through the post data.
 The title of the post.
 Limited to 255 characters.